dog-broad/KeyBridge/README.md

 ## License

+Apache License 2.0

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Changelog